 Listen, the streaming wars are a slog.
 A multi-year war that may never end.
 This isn’t the Franco-Prussian War or the Gulf War, both of which ended in the length of months, not years.
 This is much more like World War I, where each side is entrenched and fighting for inches of ground day-after-day.

 And that’s the downside for the content slowdown.
 The worry, if I’m Netflix, isn’t that all my subscribers leave overnight.
 No one is saying that will happen.
 (Again, no one.)
 But right now, Netflix has a streaming leadership in the key metrics like churn, retention and usage of its platform.
 If the decline in content encourages folks to check out HBO Max or Disney+ or Paramount+ or Discovery+, those numbers could weaken.
 Long term, that could hurt Netflix.
 Meaning they may still be the leader in streaming, but their lead could shrink.

 The one inescapable conclusion, though, is that for all Netflix has innovated, at the end of the day, they’re in the hit-making business.
 The more hits they make, the better their service will do overall.

-We’ve seen that in the data and, tentatively, I think we’ll see that in their subscriber numbers over time.
+We’ve seen that in the data, and tentatively, I think we’ll see that in their subscriber numbers over time.
 Quarters with great content (Q1 and Q4 of 2020, Q4 of 2019) will see better growth.
 Weaker quarters may be flat.
 (Though this will be a loose correlation at best, with quite a few confounding variables.)
-So Netflix can run from the old-fashioned idea that you got to make hits to win, but they may not out run it.
+So Netflix can run from the old-fashioned idea that you’ve got to make hits to win, but they may not outrun it.

 M&A Updates – Televisa and Univision Join Forces